simme/node-tala/README.md

 * **commentPostError**, text output on posting error.
 * **loadError**, text output on comment loading error.

-_More optoins and configurability will come with age!_
+_More options and configurability will come with age!_

 ## FAQ